CharlyReux/evolvable-by-design-tutorial/README.md

 #### Setting up Pivo in our application

+> [!NOTE]
->*Note:* Some of the changes are made simpler for the sake of readability of this tutorial.
+> Some of the changes are made simpler for the sake of readability of this tutorial.

 First, we will start by setting up our UserService to use the library, in App.jsx, make the following changes :
 ```jsx